BuildOnViction/docs/docs/tomomaster/features.md

 ### Voting
 Voters who want to stake their tokens for a masternode or masternodes in order to earn rewards can vote through TomoMaster.
-Simply click ‘Vote’ and you will taken to a page that allows you to vote through staking your tokens.
+Simply click ‘Vote’ and you will be taken to a page that allows you to vote through staking your tokens.

 ### Unvoting